Dual Mass Flywheels

 Dual Mass Flywheel Diagnosis

-A new dual mass flywheel has a little movement between the plates; internal springs absorb the side-to-side movement.
+A new dual-mass flywheel has little movement between the plates; internal springs absorb the side-to-side movement.
 As the springs wear, this play increases.
-Read the manufacturer's specifications before proceeding, typically if the left to right play is more than an inch, replace the flywheel.
+Read the manufacturer's specifications before proceeding.
+If the left-to-right play is over an inch, replace the flywheel.
 Most shops replace these flywheels with every clutch job.

-Lots of vehicles have dual mass flywheels, but they are expensive.
+Many vehicles have dual-mass flywheels, but they are expensive.
 They reduce torsional vibrations, primarily when the clutch first engages.
 Diesel engines and today's turbocharged four-cylinder engines benefit from these flywheels.
 The transmission must be separated from the engine to replace the flywheel.